-The N. Bradford Street cleanup project is addressing elevated levels of soil contamination in the area in and around the railroad adjacent to Cathedral Park (see image right).
-While they do not present a short-term threat to public health, more sampling is necessary to make sure there is no risk of long-term health effects for someone who is regularly exposed to the soil in this area.
+The N. Bradford Street cleanup project is addressing elevated levels of soil contamination in the area in and around the railroad adjacent to Cathedral Park (see images below).
+While this contamination does not present an immediate threat to public health, removal of soil and more sampling is necessary to make sure there is no risk of long-term health effects for someone who regulars visits and spends time here.

 The contamination consists of a class of chemicals called polychlorinated biphenyls (PCBs).
 PCBs were historically used as coolants and lubricants, but were banned in 1977 due to their toxic impacts on human health and persistence in the environment.
 DEQ is addressing this contamination through its cleanup process.